DUI Defense Attorney in San Jose

 Is a DUI a Felony?

-What Is the Difference Between a Felony DUI And Misdemeanor DUI?
+What Is the Difference Between a Felony DUI & Misdemeanor DUI?

-The main difference between a felony DUI (Driving Under the Influence) and a misdemeanor DUI is the severity of the offense and the potential penalties associated with it.
-Here are some of the key distinctions:
+The main difference between a felony DUI (Driving Under the Influence) and a misdemeanor DUI lies in the severity of the offense and the potential penalties associated with it.
+Here are some key distinctions:

 Severity of the Offense

-Misdemeanor DUI: A misdemeanor DUI is typically charged when a person is caught driving under the influence of alcohol or drugs, and it is their first or second offense, with no aggravating circumstances.
-This is considered a less serious offense.
+Misdemeanor DUI: Typically charged for a first or second DUI offense with no aggravating circumstances, this is considered a less serious offense.

-Felony DUI: A felony DUI is charged when there are aggravating factors or previous convictions that make the DUI more severe.
-Common aggravating factors include multiple DUI convictions, serious injury or death caused by the DUI, driving on a suspended license, or having a high blood alcohol concentration (BAC) significantly above the legal limit.
+Felony DUI: This is charged when there are aggravating factors or previous convictions that increase the severity of the offense.
+Common factors include multiple DUI convictions, serious injury or death caused by the DUI, driving on a suspended license, or having a significantly high blood alcohol concentration (BAC).

 Potential Penalties

-Misdemeanor DUI: Penalties for a misdemeanor DUI can include fines, probation, mandatory alcohol education programs, license suspension, and possibly a short jail sentence.
-The specific penalties can vary depending on the jurisdiction and the circumstances of the case.
-Generally, misdemeanor DUI convictions result in shorter jail sentences and smaller fines compared to felony DUIs.
+Misdemeanor DUI: Penalties can include fines, probation, mandatory alcohol education programs, license suspension, and possibly a short jail sentence.
+Specific penalties vary depending on jurisdiction and case circumstances.
+Generally, misdemeanor DUIs result in shorter jail sentences and smaller fines compared to felony DUIs.

-Felony DUI: Felony DUI convictions carry much more severe penalties.
-These can include longer prison sentences, larger fines, longer license suspensions, mandatory drug or alcohol treatment programs, and the potential for a permanent revocation of the driver's license.
-A felony DUI can result in a prison sentence of one year or more, depending on the jurisdiction and the specific circumstances.
+Felony DUI: Convictions carry more severe penalties, including longer prison sentences, larger fines, extended license suspensions, mandatory treatment programs, and potentially permanent license revocation.
+Prison sentences for felony DUI can be a year or more, depending on jurisdiction and case specifics.

 Repeat Offenses

-Misdemeanor DUI: Typically, first and second DUI offenses are treated as misdemeanors, unless there are aggravating factors.
+Misdemeanor DUI: Typically applies to first and second offenses unless there are aggravating factors.

-Felony DUI: A DUI can be charged as a felony if the driver has multiple previous DUI convictions within a certain period (usually within a 10-year period).
-Each state has its own laws regarding when a DUI becomes a felony based on prior convictions.
+Felony DUI: Charges can be elevated to felony if the driver has multiple DUI convictions within a defined period (usually 10 years).
+Each state determines when repeated offenses result in felony charges.

 Aggravating Factors

-Felony DUI: Certain aggravating factors, such as causing serious injury or death while driving under the influence, can result in a DUI being charged as a felony, even for first-time offenders.
+Felony DUI: Factors such as causing serious injury or death can lead to felony charges, even for first-time offenders.

 What Are Possible DUI Defense Options in California?

 Your defense options depend on the circumstances surrounding your case.
-For example, some DUI testing equipment may be faulty or not properly used by the arresting officer.
-Inaccurate test results could be grounds to challenge a DUI.
+For example, some DUI testing equipment may be faulty or not properly used by the arresting officer, leading to inaccurate test results and grounds to challenge a DUI.

 Certain medical conditions could cause you to fail a roadside sobriety test.
-If the officer did not have reasonable suspicion to pull you over, then you may be able to mount a strong defense against a conviction.
+If the officer did not have reasonable suspicion to pull you over, you may be able to mount a strong defense against a conviction.
+Utilizing expert testimony to dispute testing inaccuracies or questioning breathalyzer calibration and maintenance logs are tactics we employ.
+Our firm dedicates significant resources to researching and applying innovative DUI defense strategies, ensuring your case receives a vigorous challenge to any questionable evidence.

 At the Law Offices of Nick Cvietkovich, we understand that good people sometimes find themselves in tough situations.
 A DUI charge does not have to ruin your life.
 Our San Jose DUI attorney can help you defend yourself against drunk driving charges.